Static Analysis Driven Enhancements for Comprehension in Machine Learning Notebooks: Approach

 Though it still remains an open challenge, researchers have given type inference for Python a lot of attention.
-While leading tech giants like Google, Meta, and Microsoft rely on static tools (e.g. \emph{pytype} \cite{Pytype2022}) to ensure the quality of their codebase, the majority of current efforts employ the deep learning technique.
+While leading tech giants like Google, Meta, and Microsoft rely on static tools (e.g. \emph{pytype}~\citep{Pytype2022}) to ensure the quality of their codebase, the majority of current efforts employ the deep learning technique.
 Unfortunately, none of the available tools can accomplish what we need.
 This is mainly because external function calls frequently create dataflow disruptions in notebook programs.
-Existing learning-based approaches such as Typilus~\cite{allamanisTypilusNeuralType2020} often only leverage the source code's contextual information to generate the probabilistic type candidates.
+Existing learning-based approaches such as Typilus~\citep{allamanisTypilusNeuralType2020} and Type4Py~\citep{type4py} often only leverage the source code's contextual information to generate the probabilistic type candidates.
 Static tools such as \emph{pytype} and \emph{pyre} often ship with tailored type stubs, providing no support for user type stubs.
-The two tools also do not infer types for local variables, leaving class method calls hard to obtain. \emph{pyright}~\cite{StaticTypeChecker2022}, a type checking tool, enables support for using custom type stubs of external libraries, but, does not model library specific behavior leading to loss of recall.
-Moreover, \emph{pyright} needs to be further re-engineered to obtain inferred type hints as it is designed for type checking \cite{yang2022data}.
-Furthermore, the well-known open-source project \emph{Jedi}~\cite{halterJediAwesomeAutocompletion2022} cannot analyze complex \python features, and suffers from performance issues.
+The two tools also do not infer types for local variables, leaving class method calls hard to obtain. \emph{pyright}~\citep{StaticTypeChecker2022}, a type checking tool, enables support for using custom type stubs of external libraries, but, does not model library specific behavior leading to loss of recall.
+Moreover, \emph{pyright} needs to be further re-engineered to obtain inferred type hints as it is designed for type checking \citep{yang2022data}.
+The well-known open-source project \emph{Jedi}~\citep{halterJediAwesomeAutocompletion2022} cannot analyze complex \python features, and suffers from performance issues.
+Furthermore, \emph{MOPSA}~\citep{MOPSAMOPSAAnalyzer2024} is a generic static analysis framework with a focus on analyzing Python programs that use external libraries written in C. It is focused on finding type and value errors.
+MOPSA uses formal methods and proposed Python-C semantics to model program states in C and Python side.
+However, C Code is rather not dominant (e.g. XGBoost and LightGBM) in our context.
+MOPSA, however, focuses on analyzing Python-C code only.
+We summarize the usage of cross-language usages in Table \ref{table:mopsa_c_python}.
+The percentage of each language usage is retrieved from their official GitHub page.